-Benefit Description You Pay After the calendar year deductible · · ole applies to almost all benefits in this Section. (ctible)" when it does not apply.
-Accidental injury High Option Standard Option If you receive care for your accidental injury within 24 hours, we cover: All medically necessary physician services and supplies Related hospital services Note: Services received after 24 hours are considered the same as any other illness and regular Plan benefits will PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount.
+Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Accidental injury High Option Standard Option If you receive care for your accidental injury within 24 hours, we cover: • All medically necessary physician services and supplies • Related hospital services Note: Services received after 24 hours are considered the same as any other illness and regular Plan benefits will apply.
+PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount.
 (No deductible) PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount.
 (No deductible)

-M. P. 1 You pay Medical emergency High Option Standard Option If you receive outpatient care for your medical emergency in a hospital emergency room, we cover: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 15% of the Plan Non-PPO: 20% of the Plan • Related outpatient hospital services allowance and any difference allowance and any difference Observation room between our allowance and the billed amount between our allowance and the billed amount • Surgery and related services Note: We pay inpatient hospital benefits if you are admitted.
+Medical emergency You pay High Option Standard Option If you receive outpatient care for your medical emergency in a hospital emergency room, we cover: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 15% of the Plan Non-PPO: 20% of the Plan Related outpatient hospital services allowance and any difference between our allowance and the allowance and any difference between our allowance and the Observation room billed amount billed amount Surgery and related services Note: We pay inpatient hospital benefits if you are admitted.
 See Section 5(c).
-If you receive care for your medical emergency in other than an outpatient hospital emergency room, we cover: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Surgery and related services allowance and any difference between our allowance and the allowance and any difference between our allowance and the Other related outpatient services billed amount billed amount Ambulance - accidental injury We pay 100% of covered ambulance services when services are rendered within 24 hours of your accidental injury for the following: PPO: Nothing (No deductible) Non-PPO: Only the difference PPO: Nothing (No deductible) Non-PPO: Only the difference • Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition between our allowance and the billed amount (No deductible) between our allowance and the billed amount (No deductible) All other local ambulance service when medically appropriate Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation Ambulance - non-accidental injury • Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition PPO: 15% of the Plan allowance (calendar year deductible applies) PPO: 20% of the Plan allowance (calendar year deductible applies) All other local ambulance service when medically appropriate Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation between our allowance and the billed amount (calendar year deductible applies) between our allowance and the billed amount (calendar year deductible applies)
+If you receive care for your medical emergency in other than an outpatient hospital emergency room, we cover: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan • Surgery and related services allowance and any difference between our allowance and the allowance and any difference between our allowance and the Other related outpatient services billed amount billed amount Ambulance - accidental injury We pay 100% of covered ambulance services when services are rendered within 24 hours of your accidental injury for the following: PPO: Nothing (No deductible) Non-PPO: Only the difference PPO: Nothing (No deductible) Non-PPO: Only the difference Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition between our allowance and the billed amount (No deductible) between our allowance and the billed amount (No deductible) All other local ambulance service when medically appropriate Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation Ambulance - non-accidental injury Local professional ambulance service (within 100 miles) to the first hospital equipped to treat your condition PPO: 15% of the Plan allowance (calendar year deductible applies) PPO: 20% of the Plan allowance (calendar year deductible applies) All other local ambulance service when medically appropriate Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation between our allowance and the billed amount (calendar year deductible applies) between our allowance and the billed amount (calendar year deductible applies)

 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits